prempreetbrar/To-Do-List/README.md

     npm start
     ```

-This will open up the To-Do-List using your computer as a host in your default browser.
+This will open up the ToDo List using your computer as a host in your default browser.
 (It may take up to a minute to load when starting the app up initially).